Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## Packaging as received from Aliexpress (2019)
 ![](/Pictures/Box_content_1.jpg)

+Any attempt to find relevant informations about the "KONG FENG INDUSTRIAL CO.
+LTF,." was of course a fail.

 ![](/Pictures/Box_content_2.jpg)

 The sloppy translation is a a compulsory stylistic exercise with Chinese products.
 I can't get enough of Engrish, honestly.
 The packaging is surprisingly solid.
 It does the job of protecting the device during shipping.